The Hiring Archetype

 Framework

-How to build product & design teams that actually work
+14 behavioural archetypes for building product & design teams that actually work

 The problem is rarely skill.
 It's rarely experience.
 It's something harder to name — the way a person thinks under pressure, how they handle ambiguity, whether they notice what others miss, whether they build or just plan, whether they challenge or just comply.
 Most hiring frameworks don't touch this.
 They measure what people know.
 They score what people have done.
 They miss who people are.
 This framework was built to fix that.